gradle/gradle/subprojects/docs/src/docs/release/notes.md

 if the corresponding subproject exists in the build.
 Without this option, other dependencies to a higher version of the same module cause the replacement of the subproject by the other version in the dependency tree.

+### Incremental build improvements

+#### Relocatable Java tasks

+If you move your whole project on the local disk, tasks like Java compilation, code quality measurements, packaging JARs, WARs and EARs now stay up-to-date.
+This also allows for building your project halfway on CI, then making several copies of it, and then continuing to build it at the new locations.

+#### Java compilation tracks Java version used

+If you change the Java version used to execute compile your sources, the compile task will now become out-of-date, and the sources will be recompiled.

+#### Better change tracking in copy and archive tasks

+When changing the destination for a copy spec in a `Copy`, `Zip` or `Jar` etc. task, the task now becomes out-of-date.
+Previously Gradle only tracked changes to case-sensitivity, duplication strategy and file- and dir modes on the main spec; now it tracks it for child specs, too.

+#### Classpath tracking

+Input properties that should be treated as Java classpaths can now be annotated with `@Classpath`.
+This allows the task to ignore irrelevant changes to the property, such as changing the name of the files on the classpath.
+It is similar to annotating the the property with `@OrderSensitive` and `@PathSensitive(RELATIVE)`, but it will also ignore the names of JAR files directly added to the classpath.

+#### Removing all sources will delete outputs

+For a long time Gradle supported skipping the execution of a task entirely if it didn't have any _sources._ This feature can be enabled by annotating an input file property with `@SkipWhenEmpty`.
+In previous versions of Gradle however, when all the sources of the task were removed since the last build, the previous outputs were left in place.
+This is now fixed, and in such cases the stale outputs are properly removed.

 ## Promoted features

 Promoted features are features that were incubating in previous versions of Gradle but are now supported and subject to backwards compatibility.